raspberrypilearning/relax-stretch/en/step_1.md

 ## Introduction

-Keep yourself moving, flexible and alert while sitting down by performing regular, relaxing exercises.
-Write a program to help you and others stay healthy while working.
+Keep yourself moving, flexible and alert while sitting down by doing regular, relaxing exercises.
+Write a program to help you and others stay healthy while sitting.

 ### What you will make

-You will create a a program to demonstrate some mindful, relaxing exercises you can carry out while sitting down, and even add a new exercise of your own.
+You will create a program to demonstrate some mindful, relaxing exercises you can carry out while sitting down, and even add a new exercise of your own.

 --- no-print ---
 Click on the green flag to start the exercise routines.